-Colin Kaepernick, Ava DuVernay team up for a Netflix series about his high-school years
+Colin Kaepernick, Ava DuVernay team up for a Netflix series about his high school years

 Kaepernick, who played in two NFC championship games and advanced to a Super Bowl with the San Francisco 49ers, parted with the team in the spring of 2017 and has been unsigned by an NFL team since then.
 He filed a grievance against owners, alleging collusion in keeping him out of the league, and reached a settlement with the league.
 The recent killing of George Floyd led the NFL to reassess its stance on player protests, with Commissioner Roger Goodell’s remarkable admission, “We, the National Football League, admit we were wrong for not listening to NFL players earlier and encourage all players to speak out and peacefully protest.
 We, the National Football League, believe that black lives matter.”

-However, Goodell did not mention Kaepernick’s name and he remains without a job in the NFL, even as he has become larger than life by starting a conversation about race that is only now beginning.
+However, Goodell did not mention Kaepernick’s name, and the quarterback remains without a job in the NFL, even as he has become larger than life by starting a conversation about race that is only now beginning.

 “With his act of protest, Colin Kaepernick ignited a national conversation about race and justice with far-reaching consequences for football, culture and for him, personally,” DuVernay, an Academy Award nominee and Emmy Award winner, said in a statement.
 “With his act of protest, Colin Kaepernick ignited a national conversation about race and justice with far-reaching consequences for football, culture and for him personally.”